GSA/fpki-guides/pages/fpki_truststores.md

 ## How do I manage a Trust Store?

-This section will be added in a future update to the FPKI Guides.
+This section will be added in a future update to the FPKI Guides. <!-- Clarify audience and add instructions based on audience.-->

 ## How do I find out which FPKI certificate policies are trusted by Adobe? <!-- Adobe is highlighted because Adobe is the most common vendor related to FPKI certificates?
 If so, we should state that.
 I captured the extra steps using Adobe Reader DC. -->

   1. Go to Adobe Acrobat.
-Go to **Edit > Preferences > Signatures > Identities & Trusted Certificates > Trusted Certificates**.
+Go to **Edit > Preferences > Signatures > Identities & Trusted Certificates**.
   2. Click on **Trusted Certificates** from the left-hand sidebar.
   3. Then, click on **Federal Common Policy CA**, and click on the **Certificate Details** tab.
   3. In the **Certificate Viewer** window, click on the **Policies** tab, and you will see a **Policy Restrictions** area.